 From ice age to modern age, Norway has gone through tumultuous times to become the country it is today.
 The Viking era, unions, wars and independence has shaped Norwegian society and people through thousands of years.
 Getting to know the complete history of Norway is an arduous task, so check out this Brief History of Norway.

 Norway in a nutshell® is a name that’s become synonymous with some of the most famous tours in the country – most of which include the Flåm Railway (“Flåmasbana”).
 Nestled deep in the heart of the mountains, this railway offers some of the most spectacular sights you’ll ever see with landscapes that will remain with you forever.

-In Norway we use the currency "kroner", but debit or credit cards are accepted more or less everywhere.
+In Norway we use the currency "kroner".
+Bills and coins are less and less used here, but it is still a good idea to have some cash on you.
+Debit or credit cards are accepted more or less everywhere.